 Not just a tie, the first rice chocolate was made in Croatia in 1963.

-In Istria, there is the smallest village on Earth with the population of 17 people.
+In Istria, there is the smallest village on Earth with a population of 17 people.
 It is a country with the highest number of UNESCO sites and the sunniest region in Europe.

 Today its capital is Zagreb but in the 13th century that was Nin and in the 17th century it was Varaždin.
 Zagreb took this function over in the 18th century.

 Around 10% of Croatian land is protected in eight different national parks.
 There are 23 airports and 30.000 kilometres of roads inside the border.
 It looks like almost every adult Croatian owns two mobile phones because there are more than 5.115.000 registered telephone numbers.

 Top 10 touristic destinations are Dubrovnik, Split, Zagreb, Zadar, Pula, Hvar (the sunniest island of them all), Rovinj, Makarska, Trogir and Medulin.